What is the evidence for a meat-based diet?

 - Humans developed an acidic stomach to kill off pathogens in rotting animals.
 Our low stomach pH is a distinguishing trait among carrion feeders and carnivores. (r, r, r, r, r)

-- The human gut shrank and lost most its ability to ferment plant food into energy turning humans into obligate meat-eaters. (r)
+- The human gut shrank and lost most of its ability to ferment plant food into energy, turning humans into obligate meat-eaters. (r)

 - Our guts mirror that of carnivores.
 Our cecum is a useless vestigial appendage.